lihi-f/sample-nodejs/docs/kubernetes.md

 - There is no persistent volume.
 - Rolling updates and extra replicas are the natural way to run this.

 A StatefulSet would add pod ordinals and volume templates this app does not need.
-If you later add a database or local disk, it can be changed to a StatefulSet.
+If database is added in the future or a local disk, it can be changed to a StatefulSet.

 ## Chart layout